Kanban-Zai/kanban-zai-version-1.0/core-rpm.md

 NOTE: rational players in Kanban-Zai are different from those in game theory.

 ## RATIONAL PLAYERS ( Player One)

+To be a rational player in Kanban-Zai you first must understand what game you are playing.

+Traditionally a workforce plays the Conflict Game.
+In Kanban-Zai you are playing the collaborative Game.

 All other RPM's in Kanban-Zai ultimately inherit from this RTM.